-These Regulations revoke and re-enact (with minor modifications and the addition of two Schedules) regulations previously made by the Civil Contingencies Authority in respect of the coronavirus pandemic.
+These Regulations revoke and re-enact (with minor modifications) regulations previously made by the Civil Contingencies Authority in respect of the coronavirus pandemic.

-These Regulations will come into force on the 27th November, 2020 and shall have temporary effect only in accordance with the provisions of section 16 (duration and scrutiny of emergency regulations) of the Law.
+These Regulations will come into force on the 15th December, 2020 and shall have temporary effect only in accordance with the provisions of section 16 (duration and scrutiny of emergency regulations) of the Law.